 After working at Edgar Sewter for a number of years supporting children with their education and all round development I moved on to a local college to teach and assess childcare students.
 I strongly believe in the holistic approach to working with children.
 Their health and wellbeing is fundamental to the enjoyment of education and can inspire them to achieve their own personal goals.
 I like to keep up to date with current research and practice and recently undertook mental health first aid training.

-I have been in education for 18 years, working in both Norfolk and now in Suffolk.
+I have been in education for 20 years, working in both Norfolk and now in Suffolk.
 I started my teaching career at Fakenham Junior as a newly qualified teacher, jumped over to Mulbarton and then to Attleborough Junior spending 6 very happy years there.
-In September 2011 I took up a deputy headteacher post, with the responsibility for SEN in Norfolk, before deciding to move across to Suffolk.
-I have been headteacher at Edgar Sewter since September 2013.
-Working amongst such enthusiastic and energetic children and dedicated staff is a constant source of joy to me and I consider it a privilege to be part of The Edgar Sewter team, who provide the very best for every child in school
+In September 2011 I took up a deputy headteacher post, with the responsibility for SEN, before deciding to move across to Suffolk.
+I have been headteacher at Edgar Sewter Primary since September 2013 and in April 2018 I was made the acting headteacher at Bungay Primary.
+Since May 2019 I have been the Executive Headteacher of both schools.
+Working amongst such enthusiastic and energetic children and dedicated staff is a constant source of joy to me and I consider it a privilege to be part of both schools, which provide the very best for every child in school.

 I have been the Deputy Head at Edgar Sewter for over 13 years and am very proud to be a part of such a lovely school.
 We work hard as a team to provide the best possible all round education we can for the pupils.
 I am responsible for assessment, the curriculum and attendance, among other things!
 In my spare time I run a local cub group and I enjoy swimming and days out with my children.